Peter Clarke (footballer): Walsall

-One 1 June 2022, Clarke signed a one-year contract with League Two side Walsall after turning down a new deal with Tranmere; he previously played with "Saddlers" boss Michael Flynn at Blackpool.
-He played sixteen games for the club.
+On 1 June 2022, Clarke signed a one-year contract with League Two side Walsall after turning down a new deal with Tranmere; he previously played with "Saddlers" boss Michael Flynn at Blackpool.
+He played 16 games for the club.
 On 11 November 2022, he rejoined Oldham Athletic – now in the National League – on loan until 1 January.
-On 29 December, this loan was extended until the end of the season.
+On 29 December, this loan was extended until the end of the 2022–23 season.
+He made 16 appearances for Oldham; captain Liam Hogan and manager David Unsworth both said that he made an invaluable contribution to improving standards in training.

+Later career

+On 28 July 2023, Clarke signed with newly promoted National League North club Warrington Town following a trial period; manager Mark Beesley looked to add competition to centre-back pairing Evan Gumbs and Tom Hannigan.
+He played 42 of the club's 46 league games in the 2023–24 campaign.
+He also worked as a member of the Professional Footballers' Association (PFA) Player Services division.
+He played 32 games in the 2024–25 season, which ended in relegation for Warrington.

+On 30 May 2025, Clarke joined Northern Premier League Premier Division club Prescot Cables.
+He made the 1,000th appearance of his career on 18 October, in a 2–1 defeat to Stocksbridge Park Steels, this feat having been prematurely reported by a number of media outlets one week prior.

 International career

-Clarke represented his county at all youth levels having gained England under-21 honours, and captained England from Under-16 to Under-21 levels.
+Clarke represented his county at all youth levels, having gained England under-21 honours and captained England from Under-16 to Under-21 levels.
 He made his debut for the England Under-21 team in 2002 as a substitute against Slovakia Under-21s.
-He gained a total of eight caps for the under-21 side between 2002 and 2003.
+He gained eight caps for the under-21 side between 2002 and 2003.

 Style of play

 Clarke is a defender with power and good aerial ability.
 According to The Athletic, he has also "mastered the dark arts" of "time-wasting, physical battles with forwards and words with referees".